uw-thalesians/team-files/README.md

 ## How to Use this Repository
 Add content that should be used for setting up repos, or otherwise managing repos.

 Be sure to add an entry below describing the file you add and what it should be used for.

+Commit directly to master: OK

 ## Included Resources